 - Compare Standard Washer Prices on Amazon.com

-If you have a small laundry space, look for compact washers or a prestacked all-in-one washer dryer.
-These units have a smaller capacity but are much more convenient than a trip to the laundromat.
+If you have a small laundry space, look for compact washers or a prestacked all-in-one washer dryer unit.
+These units have a smaller washer drum capacity but are much more convenient than a trip to the laundromat.
 If you plan to stack your washer and dryer, a front-loading washer is the only option.

 To make sure your current or new laundry space can accommodate the washer you select, get out that measuring tape before you go anywhere.
 Measure the laundry room space - height, width and depth - as well as the sizes of any appliances you plan to keep, measure the doorways and access areas, write it all down and take the tape measure with you when shopping.

-Consider noise levels if the washer is near living space.
+Consider noise levels if the washer is near sleeping or living space.
 Front-loading machines are generally quieter than top-loading.

 Cost of Operation